jeffhodsdon/cld/README.md

 <img src="icon.png" width="62" align="left" />
 <h1 style="border: none;">cld</h1>

 Command line daemon.
-A fast, persistent assistant.
+A fast, persistent assistant for the mindful.

-You don't need a TypeScript app with a dependency graph deeper than the Mariana Trench to connect your messaging app to a coding agent.
+You don't need much to connect your messaging app to a coding agent.
 Just processes, persistent memory, pipes, and poll.
 Written in Zig.

 > *Reduce the amount one must remember.* — Zig Zen